-Pollinators assist in plant reproduction by helping to move pollen within or between flowers.
-By aiding in this essential ecological mechanism of pollination, pollinators play a crucial role in supporting biodiversity.
+Pollinators assist with plant reproduction by helping to move pollen within or between flowers.
+Thus, pollinators play a crucial role in supporting biodiversity.
 Plants serve as the foundations of our ecosystems, and over 80% of flowering plants require pollination services.
-Pollinators act as keystone species that help hold ecosystems together, by supporting plant reproduction and plant diversity.
+Pollinators are keystone species that help hold ecosystems together by supporting plant reproduction and plant diversity.

-In addition to being vital to biodiversity, pollinators support many benefits that humans receive from healthy ecosystems (i.e., ecosystem services), the most notable being food security.
-Pollinators pollinate the flowering plants that provide us with fruits, vegetables, and nuts.
-Over 1200 types of crops require the help of pollinators, with pollinators contributing $217 billion to the global economy.
-In California alone, pollinator-dependent crops are worth $11.7 billion.
+In addition to being vital for biodiversity, pollinators support many benefits that humans receive from healthy ecosystems (i.e., ecosystem services)--most notably, food security.
+They pollinate the flowering plants that produce fruits, vegetables, and nuts.
+Over 1200 types of crops require pollination, and pollinators contribute an estimated $217 billion to the global economy.
+In California, pollinator-dependent crops are worth an estimated $11.7 billion.
 One of the benefits of native pollinators is that they are adapted to local ecosystems, so making use of their pollination services may reduce the need for management and maintenance by famers or other land managers.

 Ruby-throated hummingbird (Archilochus colubris)

-Worldwide, around 350,00 different animal species are pollinators.
-While bees might be the most well-known, other insects like butterflies, flies, moths, beetles, and wasps, also pollinate.
-Birds, bats, other small mammals, and even lizards can act as pollinators.
+There are about 350,000 pollinator species in the world.
+While bees might be the most well-known, other insects, including butterflies, flies, moths, beetles, and wasps, also pollinate.
+Birds, bats, other small mammals, and lizards can act as pollinators, as well.

-Why is it important to have so many different pollinators?
-Many plant-pollinator relationships feature a level of redundancy, meaning that some pollinators may visit a variety of flowering plants and certain plants may be pollinated by a range of pollinators.
-Pollinator diversity allows for this redundancy, providing some insurance in case certain pollinator species are absent in some years.
-A study by Winfree et al. (2018) has even shown that high pollinator diversity may be key to successful crop pollination across a landscape.
-Additionally, pollinator diversity is important because some plants and pollinators have co-evolved to have morphological, behavioral, or phenological traits that make them dependent on each other.
-Consequently, some plants may need certain types of pollinators for successful pollination.
+Why is it important to have a variety of pollinators?
+Some pollinators may visit a variety of flowering plants, while certain plants may be pollinated by a range of pollinators.
+As such, pollinator diversity provides some insurance, in case certain pollinator species are absent in some years.
+Additionally, some plants and pollinators have co-evolved to have interdependent morphological, behavioral, or phenological traits.
+Consequently, some plants may require certain types of pollinators to successfully reproduce.

-When it comes to native bee biodiversity, California is a global hotspot with about 1600 native bee species.
+When it comes to native bee biodiversity, California is a global hotspot, with about 1600 native bee species.
 Pinnacles National Park in Central California has one of the highest densities of native bee species in the U.S. and potentially, the world.

 Threats to Pollinators